A First Timer's Guide To Disneyland Paris

 Which Restaurants Should You Eat At?

 With so many restaurants to choose from, it can be difficult to know which one to choose for you and your group.
-So we've broken it down into different categories and listed some of the most popular and our personal favourite restaurants.
+So we've broken it down into different categories and highlighted some of the most popular and our personal favourite restaurants.

 Best For Theming.